How to Respond to the Felony Question

 On the Application

-Read the question carefully!
+- Read the felony question carefully!
 Not all felony questions are the same.
 For example, some job applications simply ask for felony convictions in the past five years.
 If your conviction was seven years ago, you can simply say “no,” and move on.
-Read the question carefully and answer it precisely.

 At the Interview

 If you get an interview, congratulations!
 This is your chance to show the employer who you are and why you would be a good fit for the position.
-It’s also the time when you will have to give some sort of explanation for your felony conviction.
+It’s also the time when you will have to explain your felony conviction.

-Take responsibility for your actions.
+- Take responsibility for your actions.
 Admit that you made some poor choices.
 Give the interviewer a brief explanation of your crime.
-If it was more than five years ago, mention that – the older the crime, the better.
-Be brief and provide only the necessary information – this is not the time to vent or complain.
 Do not make excuses or try to justify the crime.

-Put a positive spin on your experience.
+- Put a positive spin on your experience.
 No one wants to get enmeshed in the criminal justice system, but everyone who does learns something from the experience.
-Tell the employer what your experience taught you – for example, quickly gaining social skills, respecting authority, taking direction, tapping into creativity, setting goals, realizing how emotionally strong you are.
+Tell the employer what your experience taught you – for example, quickly gaining social skills, respecting authority, taking direction, tapping into creativity or setting goals.

-Focus on your skills and your abilities.
+- Focus on your skills and your abilities.
 Don’t get sidetracked by the felony question.
-Address it and move on.
-You want this job – and you want to convince the employer that you are the right person for it.
-Talk about what you can do.
-Talk about who you are.
+Address it and move on to talking about why you are the right person for the job.